Triple Crown of Acting: Triple Crown winners

-Years given are the years of the respective ceremonies.
-Performers are listed in order of completing the Triple Crown.

 Helen Hayes

 American actress Helen Hayes (1900–1993) was the first performer to achieve the triple crown of acting, doing so in 1953.
 Hayes was a 9-time Emmy (1), 3-time Tony (2), and 2-time Oscar (2) nominee, for a total of 14 TC nominations.
 She won two Oscars, two Tonys and an Emmy for a total of five competitive triple crown awards.
-She also won a Grammy in 1977 for Best Spoken Word Recording to complete the EGOT, for competitive Emmy, Grammy, Oscar and Tony wins.
-Hayes is one of only three Triple Crown winners (along with Rita Moreno and Viola Davis) to have achieved the EGOT.
+Hayes also won a Grammy in 1977 for Best Spoken Word Recording to complete the EGOT.
+Hayes is one of only three Triple Crown winners (along with Rita Moreno and Viola Davis) to have achieved EGOT status.